glouppe/info8010-deep-learning/closing.md

 ## Exam

 - 1 question on the fundamentals of deep learning (lectures 1 to 4)
-- 1 question on advanced topics (lectures 5 to 12)
+- 1 question on advanced topics (lectures 5 to 12, lecture 9 excluded)
 - short technical questions on your project

 ---